zdlopez/zdlopez.github.io/_posts/2014-12-14-first-post.md

 Hey all, welcome to my blog.
 I'll be writing about things that interest me, but in particular I will be focusing on programming.

 As you can see on the [About](about) page, I am currently a student at Hack Reactor.
 Today is my "weekend" or rather, just the single day that we have off each week during the program.
 So far today, I have spent the morning setting up this site.
-It is super interesting how much helpful info and guidese there are out in the world.
+It is super interesting how much helpful info and guides there are out in the world.
 Hopefully, this page will become that as well.

 ## Hack Reactor Week 1